awsdocs/aws-systems-manager-user-guide/doc_source/using-service-linked-roles.md

 Currently, only two Systems Manager capabilities use the service\-linked role:
 + Inventory requires a service\-linked role\.
 The role enables the system to collect Inventory metadata from tags and Resource Groups\.
-+ The Maintenance Window capability can optionally use the service\-linked role\.
-The role enables the Maintenance Window service to run maintenance tasks on target instances\.
-Note that this can also be achieved by using an IAM Maintenance Window role instead\.
++ The Maintenance Windows capability can optionally use the service\-linked role\.
+The role enables the Maintenance Windows service to run maintenance tasks on target instances\.
+Note that this can also be achieved by using an IAM maintenance window role instead\.
 For more information, see [Controlling Access to Maintenance Windows](sysman-maintenance-permissions.md)\.

 The AWSServiceRoleForAmazonSSM service\-linked role permissions policy allows Systems Manager to complete the following actions on all related resources:
 + `ssm:CancelCommand`